ivy-net/ivynet-docs/docs/client/clientDocs.md

 - `IdleNodeNoCommunication`
   - Metrics have not been sent in the last 15 minutes.
 - `LowPerformanceScore`
-  - the performance score for the AVS is lower than 80/100.
+  - The performance score for the AVS is lower than 80/100.
 - `NeedsUpdate`
-  - the node needs an update.
+  - The node needs an update.
   Refer to the `update_status` in API (e.g. [/avs](api_spec#get-all-avss)) for more information.
 - `NoChainInfo`
   - No chain information added to the AVS instance.